 New Year, New Maze!

-This year we’re turning 21!
+This year we’re turning 22!
 And the voices in Tom’s head are celebrating by making another over the top maze.
-This year’s theme is “Country Fun” so until you can join us for some good old-fashioned “Country Fun”, check out the last 20 years of Tom’s (the voices) genius.
+This year’s theme is “Thank you Veterans”, check out the last 21 years of genius.

 Click on the maze pictures below to get the full story.
 There’ll be a quiz, so read carefully.
 Tom doesn’t like any wrong answers.